U.S. accuses two Baer bankers of aiding tax evasion

 "The bank cannot comment on the indictments ... (and) cannot comment further on the US government investigation," Baer said.

-The two bankers and a number of unnamed colleagues helped about 180 rich American clients of Julius Baer hide about $600 million (384 million pounds) in secret Swiss bank accounts that went undeclared to the U.S. Internal Revenue Service, according to the indictment.
+The two bankers and a number of unnamed colleagues helped about 180 rich American clients of Julius Baer hide about $600 million in secret Swiss bank accounts that went undeclared to the U.S. Internal Revenue Service, according to the indictment.

 Casadei and Frazzetto were accused of conspiracy to defraud the United States.
 According to court papers, Casadei worked at Julius Baer's Zurich office from at least the early 1990s and Frazzetto worked at the Zurich office from around 2005.